dwvisser/knoxccl/README.md

 In general, work in feature branches in your own fork.
-When you are satisfied with your changes, create a pull request requesting to merge to `master` on [https://github.com/dwvisser/knoxccl-static](dwvisser/knoxccl-static).
-When the pull request is acceptedand merged, a new version of the website is automatically built and deployed on GitHub Pages infrastructure.
+When you are satisfied with your changes, create a pull request requesting to merge to `master` on [https://github.com/dwvisser/knoxccl](dwvisser/knoxccl).
+When the pull request is accepted and merged, a new version of the website is automatically built and deployed on GitHub Pages infrastructure.

-During development `npm run start`, will keep a development server running which automatically reloads whenever changes are saved to the code and markup.
+During development `npm start`, will keep a development server running which automatically reloads whenever changes are saved to the code and markup.

 ## Development Guide